ericoporto/ags-manual-wiki/Globalfunctions_Room.md

 the Player Enters Room event to set the background before the screen fades in.

-Pass the *frame* as -1 to return to the default behaviour of automatically cycling through all the background frames.
+Pass the *frame* as -1 to return to the default behavior of automatically cycling through all the background frames.

 The frame lock is released when the game changes rooms.